jpcunhadias/jpcunhadias/README.md

 ### Hi there 👋

-#### I'm a Data Scientist working at Ford Motor, from Brasília - Brazil.
+#### I'm a Data Scientist who works at Ford Motor Company, from Brasília - Brazil.

 #### Data Stack: